The 30 Most Famous Photographers (And What We Can Learn from Them)

 What can we learn from Richard Avedon?

-In photography, simple is often best!
+In photography, simplicity is often the most effective approach!

 6. Robert Capa